sinewalker/sinewalker.github.io/posts/2018/4-bits-part3.md

 # *Use the Source, Luke*

 So I hope this illustrates the value of *good doc-comments*.
-With an interactive system that supports them, like Emacs, iPython/Jupyter and my own Bash meta-fuctions, they can be a really great tool that helps coders to explore and experiment with a codebase.
+With an interactive system that supports them, like Emacs, iPython/Jupyter and my own Bash meta-functions, they can be a really great tool that helps coders to explore and experiment with a codebase.

-It's just like playng `ADVENT`, and like the game, good doc-comments foster in me a sense of *adventure* and *exploration* which makes coding with strange new codebases something *fun* instead of a hideous nightmare.
+It's just like playing `ADVENT`, and like the game, good doc-comments foster in me a sense of *adventure* and *exploration* which makes coding with strange new codebases something *fun* instead of a hideous nightmare.

 Commenting and documenting your code is traditionally looked at as a tiresome chore that is never complete.
 Who knows, with this frame of mind, it might even encourage hackers to write their own doc-comments as a sort-of mini-adventure?